 The Spanish region of Andalusia stretches along the southern coastline and across the sea from its neighbor, Morocco.
 This region has a mixture of architecture with Arabic influences from its time under rule by the Moors.
 It is also the original birthplace of Flamenco, the famous Spanish performance with a combination of guitar, singing, and dancing.

 There are so many unique and stunning Andalusia destinations that it can be difficult to narrow it down to just a few.
 I have handpicked a few of my favorite Andalusia points of interest to help you plan your Southern Spain itinerary.

 Southern Spain itinerary and map (2 weeks)

-This Southern Spain itinerary is based on a circular route, which could easily be started in Granada, Seville, or Malaga depending on how you are arriving.
+This Southern Spain itinerary is based on a circular route, which could easily be started with 3 days in Granada, Seville, or Malaga depending on how you are arriving.
 As I was flying from the north of Spain, Malaga was the cheapest airport to arrive into so I started and finished there.

 If you wanted to extend your holiday, I would also recommend visiting Ronda and Cordoba which can both be done as a day trip from Malaga.

 If you are flying into Andalusia, chances are you are probably arriving in Malaga.
 This city is worth 2-3 days exploring on its own from the city center to the surrounding neighborhoods – there are plenty of beaches to be enjoyed.

 Granada (2-3 days)

 One of the most famous cities in Andalusia, and possibly even Spain, is Granada.